UTFacultiesETPrIMEAbout the Programme

 Our approach

-The Programme for Infrastructure Management Excellence (PrIME) seeks to improve the effectiveness and efficiency of decisions and activities that aim at maintaining, restoring or increasing infrastructure performance.
+The Programme for Infrastructure Management Excellence (PrIME) seeks to improve the effectiveness and efficiency of decisions and activities that aim to maintain, restore, or increase infrastructure performance.

-PrIME adopts an integrative approach which brings together ideas from technical, organizational and social science to better understand the dynamic and complex character of IM (Figure 1).
-We strive for new methods, models and processes that allow an optimized decision making throughout the life-cycle of infrastructure assets.
-PrIME involves a number of research projects which address a diverse range of IM aspects such as:
+PrIME adopts an integrative approach that brings together ideas from technical, organisational, and social science to understand the dynamic and complex character of IM better (Figure 1).
+We strive for new methods, models and processes that allow optimised decision-making throughout the life-cycle of infrastructure assets.
+Since conventional infrastructure management approaches are insufficient to tackle the complexities of socio-technical transitions and deal with the increasingly interrelated infrastructure systems, PrIME aims to reveal institutional and organisational changes needed in the infrastructure sector to cope with the challenges ahead and tap the opportunities opening up.
+To this end, PrIME involves a number of research projects which address a diverse range of IM aspects, such as:

 Education activities are also part of PrIME.
-Many organizations are looking for a new generation of infrastructure managers who are able to cope with complex problems in a multi-level, multi-interest decision context.
+Many organizations are looking for a new generation of infrastructure managers who can cope with complex problems in a multi-level, multi-interest decision context.
 PrIME facilitates the development of IM competencies and capabilities through the provision of courses and training.

-Although PrIME is an initiative of the University of Twente we provide many programme activities in close collaborations with other organizations from industry and academia.
+Although PrIME is an initiative of the University of Twente, we provide many programme activities in close collaboration with other organisations in the industry and academia.
 Our industry partners are:

 Our partners from academia include: